StartupShell/web/README.md

 ## Startup Shell Website

-Master branch is deployed to production automatically.
+Master branch is no longer deployed to production automatically.
+Include [deploy: production] in your commit message to push changes live.

 Install jekyll